-Fire coral (millepora spp.) are stinging cnidarians and present as branching yellowgreen or brown limestonelike formations in tropical and subtropical seas.
+Fire coral (millepora spp.) are stinging cnidarians and present as branching yellow-green or brown limestonelike formations in tropical and subtropical seas.
 These formations have tiny pores through which cnidocytes protrude.
-Due to the jagged nature of these formations, envenomation is often associated with local tissue trauma, which may require aggressive and thorough irrigation and bleeding control.
-Wound edges can become necrotic.
+Due to the jagged nature

 Anemones, hydroids and other corals